itsjunetime/smserver/docs/API.md

 This simply contains the path, excluding the attachments base URL ('/private/var/mobile/Library/SMS/Attachments/') of the attachment that is requested.
 It should return all attachment types, and will be handled by the browser just like any other file of its type.

 - path: Parameter is necessary, and value is consequential.
 Value needs to be a string containing the path of the file to get, minus the attachments base URL (mentioned above).
-It also filters out "../" to prevent LFI through this method, so any instances of '../' in the path will b filtered out.
+It also filters out "../" to prevent LFI through this method, so any instances of '../' in the path will be filtered out.

 Example queries:
 - /data?path=00/D8/172BC809-BA7A-118D-18BCF0DEF/IMG_9841.JPEG